PierreQuinton/FunProg/src/church_encodings/theory.md

 ### Pair
 Next, we'll define a pair of values.
-This is a foundational step, as more complex data structures like tuples can be bumathrm{lt} by nesting pairs (a tuple of three elements is just a pair of a value and another pair).
+This is a foundational step, as more complex data structures like tuples can be built by nesting pairs (a tuple of three elements is just a pair of a value and another pair).

 A pair's core role is to contain two values and provide a way to access each of them.
 With this role in mind, we can view a pair as a function that maps an index to a value.
 And what better index to use than our newly defined Booleans?